braje/totality-talk/totality.md

 ## Introduction
 ### Totality vs. Turing Completeness

 > Advocates of Total Functional Programming ... can prove prone to a false confession, namely that the price of functions which function is the loss of Turing-completeness.
-In a total language, to construct `f: S -> T` is to promise a canonical `T` eventually, given a cononical `S`.
+In a total language, to construct `f: S -> T`{.idris} is to promise a canonical `T`{.idris} eventually, given a cononical `S`{.idris}.

 [Source: Totality vs. Turing Completeness?]{.footnote}